What is Emotional Trauma

 - Chest pain

-- Chronic unexplained pain or health challenges
+- Chronic unexplained pain

 Trauma Can Sometimes Lead to PTSD

-Signs of PTSD include:
+Signs of PTSD can include:

 Coping with Trauma

-With help from a supportive community, you can begin to process emotional trauma and learn new skills to cope with its ripple effects.
+With help from a supportive community, you can begin to process your trauma and learn new skills to cope with its ripple effects.
 It takes time and it’s not easy, but many survivors will tell you that opening yourself up to the healing process by reaching out for help is well worth the effort.
 In time, you can find yourself again, build healing relationships, and even discover a new sense of meaning and hope.

 Learn More About Trauma and PTSD

-- How to Cope with Traumatic Events
+How to Cope with Traumatic Events

-- Signs Your Friend Might Be Struggling Emotionally
+Signs Your Friend Might Be Struggling Emotionally

-- Complex PTSD:What Is It, Symptoms and Treatment
+Complex PTSD: What Is It, Symptoms and Treatment